-Figure 11.
+Figure 24.
 Location of batteries.

-5.3.2.5 Main circuit breaker
+3.4.2.5 Main circuit breaker

-The wheelchair is equipped with an automatic main circuit breaker that can be reset when it has been tripped.

-It also functions as a battery isolator and is controlled, on or off, by using the lever found in a slot in the rear cover of the chassis.
+The F3 Corpus is equipped with an automatic main circuit breaker, which can be reset when it has been triggered.
+It also functions as a battery isolator and is controlled (ON/OFF) via the lever located in front of the left battery cover.

-Investigate tripped main circuit breaker
+NOTICE Investigate tripped main circuit breaker